-Durable medical equipment (DME) and related supplies

-(For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
+Services that are covered for you What you must pay when you get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at https://brighthealthplan.com/medicare.

-20% coinsurance for each Medicare-covered service.
+In-Network 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Prior Authorization is required.

-Emergency care

-Emergency care refers to services that are:

-- Furnished by a provider qualified to furnish emergency services, and - Needed to evaluate or stabilize an emergency medical condition.
+Out-of-Network Not covered Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.

-Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
-Coverage is limited to the United States and its territories.

-\$90 copay for each Medicare-covered service.
+Cost-sharing for necessary emergency services furnished in-network.
+Coverage is limited to the United States and its territories. \$120 copay for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 Copayment is waived if you are admitted to a hospital within 24 hours.
 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered or you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.